Understanding The Divorce Process

 The Importance Of Reliable Legal Counsel Through The Stages Of Divorce

 Hiring the right attorney for your family law matter can really make the process better and make it easier for you to breathe and move forward.
 We invite you to discuss your divorce with one of our lawyers.
 We are here for you.
 Call 231-246-4807 or email us to schedule a consultation at your convenience.
-Consultation options include in-person, via phone, Skype and Facetime.
+Consultation options include in-person, via phone, Zoom, Teams, or Skype.